 How can you focus on this aspect to improve your BBB rating?

 The key is to work first with the customer and then with the BBB to resolve any complaints against you.
 Remember that even if you feel the customer is wrong, it’s still better to work with them to resolve the complaint and the root cause rather than ignore the issue.

-This isn’t worth a huge amount but it’s an easy way to push you over the edge to A+.
+This isn’t worth a huge amount but it’s an easy way to push you over the edge to A+ BBB rating.
 And given the high standard that’s expected for an A+ rating from the BBB, you need every point you can get.

 This is a score assigned to you for however long you’ve been in business.
 The BBB doesn’t even rate companies until they’ve been in business for a year.
-After that, you get 2.5 points per year up to 4 years that you’ve been in business.
-So if you’ve been in business for 2 years, you get 5 points.
-4+ years and you get the full 10 points.
+After that, you get 2.5 points per year up to four years that you’ve been in business.
+So if you’ve been in business for two years, you get 5 points.
+More than four years and you get the full 10 points.

 The key is to provide documentation for how long you’ve been in business.
 If the BBB can’t determine when you were founded, they’ll take the date that you joined the BBB, slicing at least one year off your time.

 When it comes to scoring an A+ BBB rating, it really depends on your willingness to make customer service an absolute priority for your business.

 When you think about it, a BBB rating is mostly based off number of unanswered and unresolved complaints.
 Yes, your compliance with regulations and licensing laws matter, along with your time in business.
 But it really comes down to customer service.
 A way to get ahead of this is to run an incredible business that fully satisfies your customers.